Bios-Marcel/baka/README.md

 ### Requirements

 * Required
-    * Maven
     * OpenJDK 22
 * Optional
-    * Building a windows installer: https://github.com/wixtoolset/wix3/releases
+    * Building a Windows installer: https://github.com/wixtoolset/wix3/releases

+The build system is provided with the code.
+While you could invoke a pre-installed `gradle`, it is recommended to use `./gradlew` instead, as this will get a specific gradle version, preventing compatibility issues.

 ### Debug Mode